clartaq/cljs-tree/README.md

 - **Moving Headlines Up or Down**: You can move a headline up or down among its siblings using `Option-Command-UpArrow` and `Option-Command-DownArrow`, respectively.

-    You can only change the order of siblings this way, but when used with the Indent and Outdent functions, you can completely reorganize the outline.
+    You can only change the order of *siblings* this way, but when used with the Indent and Outdent functions, you can completely reorganize the outline.

 - **Expand/Collapse Branches**: If a headline has a chevron next to it, you can toggle expanding or collapsing the branch by clicking the chevron.
+The keyboard shortcut `opt-cmd-,` will also toggle the expansion state
 - **Deleting Characters**: Pressing the "Delete" key will delete characters in front of the caret (towards the end of the outline.)
 Pressing the "Backspace" key will delete characters behind the caret (towards the beginning of the outline.)

     Completely deleting a headline will also delete any sub-headings it may have had.

     The entire outline can be deleted by placing the editing caret before the first character in the top-most headline and repeatedly pressing the "Delete" key.

-    Likewise, placing the caret at the end of the last visible headline and repreatedly pressing the backspace key can erase the entire outline one character at a time.
+    Likewise, placing the caret at the end of the last visible headline and repeatedly pressing the backspace key can erase the entire outline one character at a time.

     You cannot delete the last remaining headline.
 You can delete its contents but not the editing area of the headline.

+- **Undo/Redo**: The keyboard shortcuts `Cmd-z` and `Shift-Cmd-z` can be used to undo and redo changes to the tree.
+These commands work just like similar commands in other editors.
+But they can also undo/redo things like the expansion state of a headline, deletion of subtrees, _etc_.

+    However, the part of the program that handles undo/redo is a bit feeble in that it will not always show the location where the change was made -- it might be outside of the part of the tree control currently being viewed.

+    Likewise, the program may show you states of the tree that you never created yourself.
+This is because some operations, like moving subtrees, are done in multiple steps that you typically don't see.
+When you undo some actions, you will see the intermediate steps as well.

+**A Note on Keyboard Shortcuts**: It's a bit of a problem coming up with appropriate keyboard commands in and SPA like this that does editing.
+Some of the choices have effects on the accessibility of the app.
+In this implmentation, the shortcuts described above are only active when a headline in the tree is focused -- so be a little careful.
+For example, pressing the `Tab` key when no headline is focused is likely to have different effects.
+Likewise, `Cmd-z` and `ShiftCmd-z` will not activate undo/redo in the tree unless it is focused and may cause some jarring effects in the browser.

+### Buttons

+At the bottom of the tree, there are four buttons labeled "Reset", "New", "Save", and "Read."

+- **Reset**: Clicking "Reset" will reset the data to the value it had at the start of the session.
+This is usually (always?) the built-in sample outline.

+- **New**: Clicking the "New" button will delete the current contents of the tree and present the user with an empty tree to edit.

+- **Save**: Clicking the "Save" button will save the current state of the tree to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+It will persist across browser sessions, but is limited in size.

+- **Read**: Clicking the "Read" button will read any data stored in `localStorage` and replace the contents of the tree with the data.

 ## Documentation